Charles Townsend Copeland

 Charles Townsend Copeland (April 27, 1860 in Calais, Maine – July 24, 1952) was an American professor, poet, and writer.

+He graduated from Harvard University in 1882.
+Copeland taught at a boarding school for a year, followed by a year teaching at Harvard Law School.
+He then became a theater critic and book reviewer for nine years.

-He graduated from Harvard University and spent much of his time as a mentor at Harvard, where he served in several posts, including Boylston Professor of Rhetoric from 1925 to 1928.
-He also worked as a part-time theater critic.
-Known as "Copey" by many of his peers and admirers, he became known for his Harvard poetry readings in the 1920s and 30s.
+Copeland returned to Harvard in 1893 as an instructor of English.
+He was promoted to assistant professor in 1917 and served as the Boylston Professor of Rhetoric from 1925 to 1928.
+He also taught at the Harvard Extension School.
+Known as "Copey" by many of his peers and admirers, he became known for his Harvard poetry readings in the 1920s and 1930s.

 In her autobiography, The Story of My Life, Helen Keller paid high praise to Copeland as an instructor.
-He also taught at the Harvard Extension School.
+He also allowed Keller to submit drafts of her autobiography in lieu of regular class assignments.